FusionLauncher/FusionHelper/README.md

             qsqlite.dll
 ```

+The basic Files and Folder-Structure is already added.
-You can find the qt.conf-File also here in this Repo.
+You can find the qt-DLLs in your QT-Folder, hit search in C:\QT or wherever you have installed it.
 Please note that you have to create a release-build.

 ## Doxyfile